'To say I’m worried is an understatement': Small businesses struggle to navigate new normal post-circuit breaker

 The group could not afford to keep all its employees and had to let go of 15 people from its 60-strong team after sales took a nosedive, said Mr Pekarsky.

-Since April, sales across its three restaurants have fallen by between 75 to 85 per cent.
+Since April, sales across its three restaurants have fallen by between 75 and 85 per cent.

 The company tried to reduce its costs by negotiating for lower fees from its suppliers and tapping on government subsidies, but was still unable to avoid the retrenchments, said Mr Pekarsky.